LambethFoodbank/foodbankapp/docs/table-components.md

 };
 ```

-The `CheckboxConfig` type contains all the necessary information and functions to handle checkbox behavior.
+The `CheckboxConfig` type contains all of the necessary information and functions to handle checkbox behavior.
 These
 methods are called inside the corresponding MRT hook options: `muiSelectCheckboxProps` (for individual row checkboxes)
 and `muiSelectAllCheckboxProps` (for the header checkbox).

+### Manual Filtering

+Filtering is handled externally through our custom `<TableFiltersBar />` component; MRT's own filter properties are
+disabled by setting the `enableColumnFilters` option to false.

 ### Row Reordering / Drag and Drop

 Row reordering is activated by setting the `enableRowOrdering` option to `true` in the `useMaterialReactTable` hook.
+The
+external `onRowReorder` method is called inside the `muiRowDragHandleProps` options to customize each table's
+behaviour (although currently only the `ListsDataview` implements draggable rows).

+### Row Actions

+Possible row actions and custom buttons/handlers are specified through the `enableRowActions` and `renderRowActions`
+props (these include the edit/remove buttons in the `Lists Dataview`).

+### Styling

+All (conditional) styling options are passed to the table through specific MUI props.
+Some basic options are specified
+in the `tableStyles.tsx` file.